mrz1836/go-sanitize/README.md

-*go-sanitize* implements a simple library of various sanitation methods for data transformation.
+*go-sanitize* implements a simple library of sanitation methods for data transformation.

 ## Installation